MON-FRI 8:30AM-5:30PM

 While Florida law requires residents to have auto insurance, Florida is the only state that doesn't mandate drivers to carry bodily injury liability coverage.
 Rather, in Florida the only insurance that is mandatory meets the following minimum requirements:

 PIP covers 80% of your medical bills and 60% of your lost wages after an accident, regardless of fault, up to $10K.
 That’s it.
 Insurance to cover your medical bills, and property damage insurance to repair a car.
 The PIP statutory minimum insurance does not provide full coverage.
 Think about the situations when your injuries require you to be hospitalized or have surgery, chances are that 10K is not even going to cover a few hours in the hospital.
-That means that even drivers that comply with the law are operating vehicles without adequate auto insurance.
+That means that even drivers who comply with the law are operating vehicles without adequate auto insurance.

 Florida is a no-fault insurance state; therefore, your own auto insurance company is the primary party when it comes to paying your medical costs.
 The obligation to cover expenses only extends to the maximum amount of PIP coverage under your policy.
 Given today’s high medical expenses, that’s often too little to cover the medical bills and other costs.